cookiescgov/Countryscribe-Github/README.md

 # 🏛️ County Scribe
 **Secure, Local Audio Transcription for Local Government.**

+> [!WARNING]
+> **Work in Progress:** This project is currently under active development.
+Please wait until development is finalized before attempting deployment in a production environment.

 County Scribe is an open-source tool designed to provide local governments with a secure, self-hosted solution for transcribing public meetings.
  By running locally on your own hardware, it ensures that sensitive data never leaves your infrastructure while providing high-accuracy transcripts for official records.

 ---